mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div {@attach scramble(text)}></div>
 ```

-Keep in mind these are just functions, so you can do whatever you want in theory.
+These are just functions, so you can do whatever you want in theory.
 Here I created a typed `createAnimation` function which returns a `to` attachment with the GSAP animation, and a `play` function to play the animation:

 ```svelte:app.svelte
 <script lang="ts">